Tregeseal East stone circle: Location

-The stone circle is in west Cornwall north of the road from Penzance to St Just in Penwith and is approximately one kilometre east of the hamlet of Tregeseal.
+The stone circle is in west Cornwall north of the road from Penzance to St Just in Penwith and is approximately one kilometer east of the hamlet of Tregeseal.

 Construction

 The stone circle consists of 19 granite blocks with a height between 1–1.4 m, which describe an approximate circle with a diameter of around 21 m.
 Two stones are probably missing, since the circle consisted of 21 stones in earlier times.
 The stone circle was subjected over the centuries to substantial rebuilding and restoration work, so that today only the stones in the eastern half of the circle may be in their original positions.

 The stone circle was part of a larger ritual area, similar to the area around The Merry Maidens, It consisted of a possible three stone circles in a general east–west alignment.
 The other two stone circles were to the west of the existing stone circle.
 The proposed westernmost of the three circles was detected on RAF aerial photographs from 1947; if a circle, it is much smaller in diameter than the other two and could possibly depict a hut circle instead.
 The middle stone circle, which originally had the largest diameter and contained ten stones in 1885, today only a single stone is to be found standing.